dwt/pyexpect/HACKING.md

 - catch up to unittest.Testcase and implement stuff like assertWarns, assertLogs, assertMultiLineEqual
 - Generate diffs everywhere to make output more readable
 - rework documentation from my talk at berlin.python.pizza
+- add sphinx docs that lists all matchers, and especially groups all the alternative names...
+- add travis